neurolabusc/OpenGLCoreTutorials/README.md

 ##### GTK3 Notes

 The GTK3 widgetset only supports the [OpenGL Core Profile and they will never add legacy profiles support to GTK3](https://www.bassi.io/articles/2015/02/17/using-opengl-with-gtk/).
 Therefore, the tutorials in this repository are particularly relevant to GTK3 developers.
-Another quirk is that GTK3 encapsulates the frame buffer.
-In contrast, with other widgetsets, framebuffer 0 is always the visible screen.
-Therefore, projects that call [glBindFramebuffer(GL_FRAMEBUFFER, 0) will not update the screen](https://stackoverflow.com/questions/47613181/opengl-strange-framebuffer-behavior-with-gtk-gl-area).
+However, GTK3 implmentation differs from the following widgetset in a few key ways.
+ - The screen appears to be framebuffer 1 not 0.
+Therefore, one must call `glBindFramebuffer(GL_FRAMEBUFFER, 1)` to write to the screen.
+An example is the render project if uncomments the `{$DEFINE TWO_PASS}`.
+ - In other widgetsets, one can set up additional framebuffers as soon as the OpenGL context is created.
+For GTK3, one must wait until the first paint call.
+Again, an example is the render project if uncomments the `{$DEFINE TWO_PASS}`.
+It appears that GTK3 does some additional initialization between these events.
+ - GTK3 does not yet enable [OpenGL multi-sampling](https://github.com/aklomp/gtk3-opengl/issues/2).
+For this reason, GTK3 is probably the widgetset of last resort for developers.
+OpenGL developers should consider targeting mature widgetsets like GTK2, Cocoa, QT5 or Windows if possible.

 ##### Recent Versions